replicatedhq/replicated-field-labs/labs/lab02-adding-analyzers/README.md

 ### The Problem

+> **NOTE**: If you have configured your <span style="color:#1E90FF;">**/etc/hosts**</span> file with the instance(s) names and IP address(es) you can use the lab name, i.e. lab02-adding-analyzers in place of the node IP address.

-You can open the KOTS admin console your your node by navigating to https://lab02-adding-analyzers:8800 in a browser.
+Open the KOTS admin console by navigating to https://lab02-adding-analyzers:8800 in a browser.
+Otherwise use `https://<Instance IP Address>:8800`.
 The password to your instance will be provided as part of the lab, or you can reset by SSHing into the node and running

 ```shell
 kubectl kots reset-password -n default